jmaggio14/imagepypelines/docs/source/installation.rst

 **dependencies**
 ^^^^^^^^^^^^^^^^

-when running natively, imagepypelines requires *opencv* and *tensorflow* to be installed on your machine
+when running natively, ImagePypelines requires *opencv* and *tensorflow* to be installed on your machine

 **tensorflow**